The stellar velocity dispersion in nearby spirals: radial profiles and correlations: RESULTS

 Comparisons between \sigmaR\, and \sigmam\, are displayed in Figure \ref{fig:disps}.
 The radial behaviour of \sigmam is dominated by the typically exponential smooth decrease of \Sigmas and in the figure we see a far more pronounced decrease of \sigmam with increasing $R$ than for \sigmaR.
 Figure \ref{fig:disps} shows that \sigmam overestimates \sigmaR at low $R$, and in general at $R = l_{\star}$ we find that \sigmaR $<$ \sigmam\,.
 The data and shallower decline result in a switch-over at larger $R$ where \sigmaR $\geq$ \sigmam\,.
 However, due to the sparseness of \sigmaR data at large $R$ we cannot conclude that this is the general behaviour.

-Figure \ref{fig:dispasym} shows the radial behaviour of $A$ and $B$ parameters calculated from kinematic parameters derived by \citetalias{kal17a}.
-Parameter $B$ is constant due to the assumption of a constant $\beta_{z}$ by \citetalias{kal17a} and $A$ typically decreases with increasing $R$ from a maximum $\sim 1$.
-There is a large variation in $B$ between galaxies, ranging between $0.4$ and $1.3$, which is larger than found in previous studies and typically used in models \citep[][]{sha03,ler08,rom16,pin18}.
+Figure \ref{fig:dispasym} shows the radial behaviour of $A$ and $B$ parameters calculated from kinematic parameters derived by \citetalias{kal17b}.
+Parameter $B$ is constant due to the assumption of a constant $\beta_{z}$ by \citetalias{kal17b} and $A$ typically decreases with increasing $R$ from a maximum $\sim 1$.
+There is a large variation in $B$ between galaxies, ranging between $0.4$ and $1.3$, which is larger than found in previous studies and typically used in models \citep[][]{sha03,ler08,rom15,rom16,pin18}.

 We now study the relationship between \sigmaRR and galaxy properties.
-In Figure \ref{fig:disprad} we plot \sigmaR as a function of galactocentric radius and galaxy properties.
-The plot is a qualitative indicator of any trends between \sigmaRR and galaxy properties rather than a quantitative one.
+The data does not extend far out enough to determine whether the radial behaviour of \sigmaR correlates with any of the properties.
+In Figure \mbox{\ref{fig:disprad}} we plot \sigmaR as a function of galactocentric radius and $M_{\star}$.
+It should be noted that measurements of $M_{\star}$ are limited to within the $74''\times 64''$ field of view of the CALIFA observations, and \mbox{\citep{gon14}} showed that on average this can underestimate the total $M_{\star}$ by $8$\%.
 The are large \sigmaR variations between and within galaxies as in Figure \ref{fig:disps}.
-The data does not extend far out enough to determine whether the radial behaviour of \sigmaR correlates with any of the properties.
-However, from the Figure we see that galaxies with higher $M_{\star}$ tend to have larger \sigmaR\, and there is a weak correlation between $M_{\rm{mol}}$ and \sigmaR.
+However, from the figure we see that galaxies with higher $M_{\star}$ tend to have larger \sigmaR\,.
+When we compare the radial behaviour of \sigmaR\, and other properties we see not correlations, however, the relationships between different parameters and \sigmaR\, are discussed in more detail in the following section.